-The internal material used in the PHD6's pump diaphragm seal is susceptible to temporary compromise by high levels of combustible fuels and solvents.
-If the PHD6 is being used in an atmosphere that may contain concentrations of combustible fuels and solvents that exceed 50% LEL, test the pump frequently to ensure that the seals have not been compromised.
+The rubber material used in the PHD6 diaphragm pump is susceptible to temporary compromise by exposure to high levels of flammable fuel and solvent vapors.
+If the PHD6 is being used to sample atmospheres that exceed 50% LEL, test the pump frequently to ensure that pump function has not been compromised.

-To test the pump, block the sample inlet with a finger.
-The pump should go into alarm.
-If the pump fails to go into alarm while the inlet is blocked, the pump is not working properly and the PHD6 may not be providing an accurate reading.
-If the pump test fails, the safest course of action is to immediately leave the affected area, and return only after further testing determines that the area is once again safe for entry.
+To test the pump, block the end of the sampling line (probe) inlet with a finger.
+The pump should quickly go into alarm, which indicates proper function.
+If the pump fails to go into alarm while the inlet is blocked, it is not working properly; and the PHD6 may not be providing an accurate reading.
+If the pump test fails, the safest course of action is to immediately leave the affected area and to return only after further testing with known, functional detection equipment confirms that the area is once again safe for entry.

-⚠WARNING Do not use the pump for prolonged periods in an atmosphere containing a concentration of solvent or fuel that may be greater than 50% LEL.
+▲WARNING Do not use the pump to sample for prolonged periods in conditions where the concentration of solvent or fuel vapors may be greater than 50% LEL.